AtrauraBlockchain/liquium-mobile-voter/README.md

 # Liquium
-### Liquid democracy in the Ethereum Blockchain using the Ethereum Blockchain
+### Liquid democracy using the Ethereum Blockchain
 Liquium is an Open Source polling framework based in Smart Contracts running in the Ethereum network which allows to perform liquid democracy.

 We've build a template for organizations which want to integrate a *public*, *fair* and *transparent* polling system, so they can modify it for their own context just forking this repository.